Famous 5: On the Case: Broadcast

 Disney Channel networks across the world (including the UK, France, Africa, Middle-East, Asian, Australian, and German networks) acquired pay-TV rights to the series.
-Super RTL (Germany), RTBF (Belgium), the Dutch version of Jetix, and LNK (Lithuania) acquired free-TV rights.
+Super RTL (Germany), RTBF (Belgium), the Dutch version of Disney Channel, and LNK (Lithuania) acquired free-TV rights.

 The series aired in the United States on Qubo.

 Home media

 The series was released in France on DVD by Buena Vista Home Entertainment in August 2010 in two two-disc volumes that make up the whole series.